A Sustainable Solution to Safe Water Access

 Starting with Safer Water: Using rainwater, as opposed to surface water or groundwater, provides many benefits.
 Since Gravity Water’s Clean Water Systems use a manual “flush” technique that diverts the initial rainwater that hits the catchment surface from entering the system, very little sediment ever enters the water system.
 Using water that is virtually free of sediment reduces the likelihood of bacteria concentrations in the water, since fecal bacteria, which host the majority of the viruses associated with water-related illnesses, commonly bind to sediment during transport.
 Lower sediment levels also mean a longer lifespan for water filters and overall less maintenance for water tank system.
 Since the majority of water-related illnesses are associated with human-based fecal contaminations, a high percentage of the sources for the water-related illnesses are eliminated, even before filtration takes place.

-Filtration Methodology: The Gravity Water tank system uses a four-tier filtration system.
+Filtration Methodology: The Gravity Water tank system uses a three-tier filtration system.
 Pre-filtration takes place using a 5-micron sediment filter to remove particulates that enter the water tank system.
-After pre-filtration, a 0.5 carbon micron filter is used to remove lead and other heavy metals.
-The next filter used is a granulated carbon filter, which removes all odor and taste associated with the rainwater.
-The last filter used is a 0.1 Absolute Micron Water Filter, which is used to remove removes 99.99999% of all bacteria, such as Salmonella, cholera and E. coli and 99.9999% of all protozoa, such as Giardia and Cryptosporidium.
+After pre-filtration, a granulated carbon filter is used to remove lead, heavy metals, and all odor and taste associated with the rainwater.
+The last filter used is a 0.1-micron hollow-membrane water filter, which is used to remove 99.99999% of all bacteria, such as Salmonella, cholera and E. coli and 99.9999% of all protozoa, such as Giardia and Cryptosporidium.